Forest Conservation Program

 Coastal Douglas-fir forests and associated habitats are among the most threatened ecosystems in the country.

 Raincoast Conservation Foundation.

-With a limited geographic extent, including only the southern tip of Vancouver Island, the Gulf Islands, and a sliver of BC’s mainland, it is essential that these ecosystems are protected and conserved before it is too late.
+With a limited geographic extent, including only the southeastern edge of Vancouver Island, the Gulf Islands, and a sliver of BC’s mainland, it is essential that these ecosystems are protected and conserved before it is too late.

 Understanding biodiversity loss, climate change, and anthropogenic impacts

-In the southern Gulf Islands and Saanich Peninsula, much of the Coastal Douglas-fir forests and associated habitats grow within W̱SÁNEĆ territory.
+In the southern Gulf Islands and Saanich Peninsula, much of the Coastal Douglas-fir forests and associated habitats exist within W̱SÁNEĆ territory.
 These unceded lands have been inhabited by the W̱SÁNEĆ people, also known as the Saltwater or Coast Salish People, since time immemorial.
 Brought here by the creator, XÁLS, following the great flood, the W̱SÁNEĆ people were given the responsibility of caring for their relatives: the Islands of the Salish Sea.
 As such, in addition to their ecological significance, these habitats hold tremendous cultural and spiritual value.

 Informed advocacy and community engagement